Klaus073/Ranking-Algo/README.md

 ## Ranking Algo Service (Starter)

 ### What this is
-FastAPI service + Redis queue + Postgres, with workers, cron, scoring functions, and migrations per the spec.
+FastAPI service + Redis queue + Postgres (Supabase-managed schema), with workers, cron, and scoring functions.

 ### Quick start (Docker)
 1. Ensure Docker is running